David Whitfield: Life and career

-"Cara Mia" spent ten weeks at the pole position in the UK, making it one of the biggest selling British records in the pre-rock days.
-That recording co-credits Mantovani and his Orchestra and Chorus.
+"Cara Mia" spent ten weeks at top of the charts in the UK, making it one of the biggest selling British records in the pre-rock era; the recording co-credits Mantovani and his Orchestra and Chorus.
 Whitfield appeared on The Ed Sullivan Show and the 1954 Royal Command Performance.
-He continued to perform regularly across the globe, while living in Hull in the UK.
+He continued to perform regularly across the globe, while continuing to live in Hull.

-Many of his singles were issued on LP and have been reissued in recent years on CD compilations under licence.
-There were three 45rpm EP specials (1959–60), one entitled "The Good Old Songs" and the other two featuring numbers from "Rose Marie" and "The Desert Song," two musical shows in which Whitfield toured.
-On leaving Decca he recorded two singles for HMV (1962–63).
+Many of his singles were issued on LP, and have been reissued in recent years on CD compilations under licence.
+There were three 45rpm EP special releases (1959–60), one entitled The Good Old Songs and the other two featuring numbers from Rose Marie and The Desert Song, two musical shows in which Whitfield toured.
+On leaving Decca he recorded two singles for His Master's Voice (1962–63).
 His last LP, made for Philips in 1975 and entitled Hey There!
 It's David Whitfield, included his third recording of "Cara Mia" (he had already recorded a stereo re-make for Decca in 1966 for an album entitled Great Songs for Young Lovers).
 Whitfield's last single was for Denman, a coupling of "Land of Hope and Glory" and "When You Lose the One You Love" (1977).

 He died from a brain haemorrhage in Sydney, Australia, while on tour at the age of 54.

-A statue in the memory of Whitfield was unveiled outside of the New Theatre in Hull on 31 August 2012, before the opening night of a show celebrating the life and music of Whitfield.
+A statue in memory of Whitfield was unveiled outside the New Theatre in Hull on 31 August 2012, before the opening night of a show celebrating his life and music.